ResearchandDestroy/PACS-Recon-Flashcards/README.md

 Just download and install `Anki`.
 Then `import` the `PACS-Recon.apkg` flashcard deck to get started!

 #### Please keep in mind that this may contain errors..
 If you find an error please let me know!
-#### There are also certainly more PACS brands/product lines I have not included yet.
+#### There are also certainly more PACS brands/product lines I have not included or am aware of yet..
 See the list below for more information.

 _If there is something I'm missing please let me know and I'll add it to the list.
 Thanks!_